DARwins1/cursed-warzone/README.md

 --------------------
 Playing With The Mod
 --------------------
 To get started, simply click Single Player -> New Campaign and then pick one of the three campaigns.
-It is recommended to start with Alpha for a first playthrough, so one can understand the story.
-Also feel free to change your player color and difficulty in Options -> Game Options.
-Enabling Shadows and Fog in Options -> Graphics Options is highly recommended, because it looks really cool.
+It is highly recommended to start with the first of the three campaigns (or else everything will make even less sense).<br>
 This mod DOES NOT support Skirmish/Multiplayer games!
-Please disable the mod before trying to play those or else your computer will be set on fire or something.
+Please disable the mod before trying to play those or else your computer will be banished to the void or something.

 With that out of the way, I hope you will enjoy / have enjoyed Cursed Warzone!